-Long-term debt at June 30, 2011 consists of amounts due under capital leases and compensated absences payable as further discussed in Note 1.
+Long-term debt at June 30, 2012 consists of amounts due under capital leases and compensated absences payable as further discussed in Note 1.

-During the fiscal year ended June 30, 2011, no new capital leases were entered into by the Board.
-In October of 2004, Phase IV of an energy management plan was entered into providing air conditioning to three elementary schools.
+During the fiscal year ended June 30, 2012, no new capital leases were entered into by the Board.
+In October of 2004, the Board entered into a ten-year energy management plan to provide air conditioning to three elementary schools.
 Additionally, the plan upgraded water and lighting fixtures.